lugg/react-native-config/README.md

   project(':react-native-android-config').projectDir = new File(rootProject.projectDir,
     '../node_modules/react-native-android-config/android')
   ```
-2. Apply a plugin and add dependency to your app build in `android/app/build.gradle`:
+2. Apply a plugin and add dependency to your app build, in `android/app/build.gradle`:

   ```
   // first line